m-shames/portfolio/projects/police-oversight/README.md

 ## Data
 To answer these research questions, a database of misconduct complaint outcomes was created using three data sources:
-- Public complaint data spanning IPRA and COPA [available here](https://data.cityofchicago.org/Public-Safety/COPA-Cases-Summary/mft5-nfa8/about_data)
+- Public complaint data spanning IPRA and COPA ([retrieved here](https://data.cityofchicago.org/Public-Safety/COPA-Cases-Summary/mft5-nfa8/about_data))
 - FOIA data about investigation outcomes and officer discipline
 - Demographic data from the American Community Survey

+An excerpt of the ETL pipeline for building the database is available [here](https://github.com/m-shames/portfolio/blob/main/projects/police-oversight/1_code-sample/sample_v1/2_copa_ETL.R).

 ## Sample
 For the reform evaluation, the complaint sample was limited to: